9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Pros of Round Diamonds

 Exceptional brilliance and fire are the major advantages of round diamonds.
-They are flashy and guaranteed to attract anyone’s attention.
-Unsurprisingly, round diamonds are the top choice for engagement and wedding rings.
+They are flashy and guaranteed to attract anyone’s attention, making them unsurprisingly the top choice for engagement and wedding rings.

 Natural diamonds often feature minor flaws that add to their uniqueness.
 However, most people do not appreciate or like these flaws.
-Thankfully, the brilliance and luster of round diamonds help to mask these flaws.
+Thankfully, round diamonds' brilliance and luster help mask these flaws.
 To this end, lower-quality round diamonds look just as good as higher-quality diamonds cut into other shapes.

 As mentioned, round diamonds have 58 facets.
 Unlike other cuts, such as emeralds, these diamonds have smooth, rounded edges that make them less prone to chipping and other minor inconveniences.